davidhwyllie/findNeighbour4/doc/not_oracle.md

 ```
 pipenv install MySQL-python --skip-lock
 ```
-but no other changes shold be needed.
+but no other changes shold be needed to start testing.

 Please let us know if you have success with other databases.